AWS EC2¶

 Verification¶

-- In "Manage / Automatic Trigger Configuration", confirm whether the corresponding task has the corresponding automatic trigger configuration, and at the same time, you can view the corresponding task records and logs to check for any abnormalities.
+- In 「Management / Automatic Trigger Configuration」, confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to see if there are any exceptions.

 Metrics¶

-Note: If memory or disk does not report metrics, go to the aws console to manually enable collection.
+Note: If you find that memory and disk Metrics are not reported, go to the AWS console to manually enable collection.

 Instance Metrics¶